andriputra/yoruproject/wp-content/plugins/wp-hide-security-enhancer/readme.txt

 2. Sample front html code.

 == Changelog ==

+= 1.6.2.0.3 =
+* Compatibility file with Oxygen editor

 = 1.6.2.0.2 =
 * Fix: Check the replacements for update_post_metadata method on text and array types.